akvo/akvo-product-design/FLOW/Features/133-Custom-maps/1st implementation - Functional design document.md

        - 2 Actions:
           - 'OK' - if selected, map is deleted and the user is brought back to the list of maps, where this map is no longer in the list
           - 'Cancel' - if selected, map stays in the list
+- if a user clicks on one of the points on the map, the side bar is opened with the submission information (as currently works in the map tab)

 **6. Needed permissions**
 - for this 1st implementation we propose to create only 1 new permission: 'Manage custom maps' which will give the user full access to the tab.
 If the permission is not given to the user, she does not see this tab.
 Same behaviour as with cascade resources or assignments.